MufidGu/pastpapers-service/README.md

     - Pushes the image to the GitHub Container Registry.
     - Deploys the container to the server.

-## 💻 Code Style and Conventions

-This project follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
-The code is formatted using the default IntelliJ IDEA code formatter.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to report a bug or suggest a feature.